berserk207/rjnetwork/docs/gitflow.rst

 staging
 ~~~~~~~
 This is the branch that contains changes to be released.
-Files that will are uploaded to staging are sourced from this branch.
+Files that will are uploaded to staging are sourced from this branch

 master
 ~~~~~~